KeyboardDabbler/gbstreams-request/README.md

 _The original Overseerr team have been busy and Jellyfin/Emby support aren't on their roadmap, so we started this project as we wanted to bring the Overseerr experience to the Jellyfin/Emby Community!_

-## Current Features

-- Full Jellyfin/Emby/Plex integration including authentication with user import & management
+- Full Jellyfin/Emby/Plex integration.
+Authenticate and manage user access with Jellyfin/Emby/Plex!
-- Supports Movies, Shows and Mixed Libraries
+- Supports Movies, Shows, Mixed Libraries!
 - Ability to change email addresses for smtp purposes
+- Ability to import all jellyfin/emby users
 - Easy integration with your existing services.
 Currently, Jellyseerr supports Sonarr and Radarr.
 More to come!
 - Jellyfin/Emby/Plex library scan, to keep track of the titles which are already available.
 - Customizable request system, which allows users to request individual seasons or movies in a friendly, easy-to-use interface.